 Education is very important for all those who want to establish a career, be it in Law, Medicine, Engineering, Business or in any other field.
 The all-round development of a child is the most important aspect of a good education which is not only limited to academics but also sports and co-curricular activities.

 The Holy Geeta states that –

 ‘No matter what work you do, treat it like a prayer and do it sincerely’

 Hence my message to our children is to take education seriously and give it their very best.
 Our world tomorrow will be guided by today’s children.

 Therefore, they must inculcate and cherish the qualities of sincerity, honesty and hard work for the benefit of self and the country.

 The rekindled spirit

-Undoubtedly, Gandhiji had been the greatest influence in my husband’s life, especially his ideals and principles on Truth and Non-violence.
-His other important belief that we have tried to imbibe, is to ‘never leave any work pending.’
-My husband had the honour of traveling with Mahatma Gandhi in his car on 15 August, 1947 on the day of India’s independence.
+Undoubtedly, Gandhiji had been the greatest influence in my life, especially his ideals and principles on Truth and Non-violence.
+His another important belief that we have tried to imbibe, is to ‘never leave any work pending.’
+I had the honour of travelling with Mahatma Gandhi in his car on 15 August 1947 on the day of India’s independence.

-On one occasion, my husband had an appointment with Pandit Nehru in New Delhi and the meeting was scheduled a day after the death of his son-in-law, Mr. Feroze Gandhi.
-He wondered whether he should report for the meeting and called his office to confirm the same.
-To our amazement, Panditji’s secretary informed my husband that Nehruji was already waiting for him in his office.
+On one occasion, I had an appointment with Pandit Nehru in New Delhi and the meeting was scheduled a day after the death of his son-in-law, Mr. Feroze Gandhi.
+I wondered whether I should report for the meeting and called his office to confirm the same.
+To my amazement, Panditji’s secretary informed me that Nehruji was already waiting for him in his office.